-Retiree - (also known as annuitant) an Employee who has retired as defined in the Act.
+Retiree - (also known as annuitant) an Employee who has retired as defined in the Act and, for purposes of In-Area Benefits under this Plan, is under the age of 65.

 Retiree Level Benefits - Benefits for Return-to-Work Retirees who return to work and who are in a benefits eligible position and choose to maintain their retiree benefit enrollment, rather than enroll in benefits as an active employee.
 A Return-to-Work Retiree who chooses Retiree Level Benefits will be enrolled in the Secondary Plan.
 Current information about the difference between enrollment in retiree benefits or active employee benefits as a Return-to-Work Retiree may be found at www.ers.texas.gov or by contacting ERS at 877-275-4377.